 2. User trust

-With 57% of organizations suffering a security incident related to exposed secrets in DevOps, authenticating users’ credentials is critical to fending off malicious actors.
+With 57% of organisations suffering a security incident related to exposed secrets in DevOps, authenticating users’ credentials is critical to fending off malicious actors.
 History has proven that password-based user authentication is just not good enough, giving rise to more secure user authentication methods such as password-less authentication, multi-factor authentication (MFA), conditional access policies, and dynamic risk scoring.

 A standard password-less authentication method leverages biometrics and digital certification.
-The user’s mobile device is leveraged to authenticate the user’s biometrics (fingerprint, facial recognition, etc.) and then authorize secure access based on proximity of the certified device, turning their mobile into their digital certificate.
+The user’s mobile device is leveraged to authenticate the user’s biometrics (fingerprint, facial recognition, etc.) and then authorise secure access based on proximity of the certified device, turning their mobile into their digital certificate.